scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 will be selected.
 NearMiss-2 will not have this effect since it does not focus on the nearest samples but rather on the farthest samples.
 We can imagine that the presence of noise can also altered the sampling mainly in the presence of marginal outliers.
-NearMiss-3 is probably the version which will be the less affected by noise due to the first step sample selection.
+NearMiss-3 is probably the version which will be less affected by noise due to the first step sample selection.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_003.png